SparkResearchLabs/GirlsGoIT/Curriculum.md

 ### Product Management

-Product Management is an important part of project development, during this chapter, participants will get familiar with techniques and methodologies, and tools that are useful for managing, tracking and working with IT projects.
-This session is half theory, in which, participants will get known with basic Agile/Scrum concepts, how to deal with specifications, creating User Stories, how to prioritize them and from where to start.
+Product Management is an important part of project development, during this chapter, participants will get familiar with techniques, methodologies and tools that are useful for managing, tracking and working with IT projects.
+During this session participants will familiarize themselves with basic Agile/Scrum concepts and will apply them in their own projects.

 Things covered by the presentation:
 * What is Agile and Scrum